Additional Information for Day Trips, Charters & Cruises

-For day trips: Sun block, sun glasses, non-marking soft soled shoes or sailing boots/shoes, hat/cap, several layers of warm clothing.
+For day trips: Sun block, sun glasses, non-marking soft soled shoes or sailing boots/shoes, hat/cap, several layers of warm clothing, waterproofs.
 A water bottle (we will provide filtered water).
-We have some wet weather gear on board (men’s M/L/XL sizes), or please bring your own.
 Your preferred seasickness remedy (please discuss with your pharmacist or doctor).

-For overnight trips: All of the above plus a sleeping bag, pillow case, towel and toiletries (showers are available in most marinas).
+For overnight trips: All of the above plus a sleeping bag, under-sheet, pillow case, pillows, towel and toiletries (showers are available in most marinas).
 Change of clothes for going ashore.
 Passports and EU Health Insurance Card if appropriate.

 Is Sailing For Me?

 Sailing can be for almost everyone.
 For those who wish to take an active part in the experience, a reasonable level of fitness and agility is necessary (bear in mind that many people continue to sail well into their seventies or even eighties).
 However, if you are just along for a relaxing time, the most strenuous part is getting on and off the boat (we can provide steps if needed).

 Children are genuinely welcome; obviously age and size will determine their level of involvement in sailing the yacht, but we will try to get them involved as mush as we can.